OBOAcademy/obook/docs/tutorial/fhkb.md

 ### 1.2 Why Family History?

 Building an FHKB enables us to meet our learning outcomes through a topic that is accessible to virtually everyone.
 Family history or genealogy is a good topic for a general tutorial on OWL 2 as it enables us to touch many features of the language and, importantly, it is a field that everyone knows.
 All people have a family and therefore a family history – even if they do not know their particular family history.
 A small caveat was put on the topic being accessible to everyone as some cultures differ, for instance, in the description of cousins and labels given to different siblings.
 Nevertheless, family history remains a topic that everyone can talk about.

 Family history is a good topic for an OWL ontology as it obviously involves both individuals – the people involved – and classes of individuals – people, men and women, cousins, etc. Also, it is an area rich in inference; from only knowing parentage and sex of an individual, it is possible to work out all family relationships – for example, sharing parents implies a sibling relationship; one’s parent’s brothers are one’s uncles; one’s parent’s parents are one’s grandparents.
 So, we should be able to construct an ontology that allows us to both express family history, but also to infer family relationships between people from knowing relatively little about them.

 As we will learn through the tutorial, OWL 2 cannot actually do all that is needed to create a FHKB.
 This is unfortunate, but we use it to our advantage to illustrate some of the limitations of OWL 2.
 We know that rule based systems can do family history with ease, but that is not the point here; we are not advocating OWL DL as an appropriate mechanism for doing family history, but we do use it as a good educational example.

 We make the following assumptions about what people know:

-- We assume that people know OWL to the level that is known at the end of the Pizza tutorial^1.
+- We assume that people know OWL to the level that is known at the end of the [Pizza tutorial](http://owl.cs.manchester.ac.uk/publications/talks-and-tutorials/protg-owl-tutorial/).
     Some ground will be covered again, but a lot of basic OWL is assumed.
 - We assume people know how to use Protégé or their OWL environment of choice.
 We do not give ‘click by click’ instructions.
 At some places, some guidance is given, but this is not to be relied